snowplow/snowplowanalytics.com/_posts/2020-02-28-snowplow-javascript-tracker-2.14.0-released/index.md

 Cookies are used in the default tracker configuration and are also used if `stateStorageStrategy` is set to `cookieAndLocalStorage` (default) or `cookie`.
 If using `localStorage` or `none` then this update has no impact.

-With the recent changes in Chrome 80 with regards to the SameSite cookie attribute, [see our blog post][samesite-cookie-update], it has become important in cetain scenarios to be able to control the attributes on your cookies that are set by the JavaScript tracker.
+With the recent changes in Chrome 80 with regards to the SameSite cookie attribute, [see our blog post][samesite-cookie-update], it has become important in certain scenarios to be able to control the attributes on your cookies that are set by the JavaScript tracker.

 ### New Default values